 HB1073 by Plascencia requires insurers to cover at least 20 visits per referral or prescription for nonpharmaceutical intervention therapy, including acupuncture by a licensed acupuncturist, osteopathic services by a licensed osteopathic physician, chiropractic services by a licensed chiropractor, occupational therapy by a licensed occupational therapist, or massage therapy by a licensed massage therapist, if referred or prescribed by a health care practitioner to treat conditions that cause chronic nonmalignant pain.
 Requires health care practitioners to refer or prescribe certain nonpharmaceutical intervention therapies prior to prescribing an opioid as treatment for any condition that causes chronic nonmalignant pain.
 HB 1073 was referred to the Health Market Reform Subcommittee; Appropriations Committee; Health and Human Services Committees.
 SB1360 by Gruters was referred to the Health Policy; Banking and Insurance; Rules Committees.

 HB539 by Zika revises criteria for required coverage of enteral formulas under certain health insurance policies.
 Requires state group insurance program to provide such coverage.
 HB539 was referred to the Health Market Reform Subcommittee; Appropriations Committee; and Health and Human Services Committees.
-An amendment was adopted to limit the bill to the commercial market.
-The bill passed its first of three committees this week and will be up next in House Appropriations.
-Meanwhile, SB358 by Stargel passed the Senate Banking and Insurance committee in week 2 and will be up in Senate Governmental Oversight and Accountability on Tuesday April 2nd.
-The bill will have one additional stop after Governmental Oversight and Accountability, the Senate Appropriations Committee.
+The bill is on the Health Market Reform Subcommittee agenda on March 26th.
+SB358 by Stargel passed on the Senate Banking and Insurance agenda on Monday March 18th,has two additional stops, Governmental Oversight and Accountability and Appropriations Committees.

 - Pediatric Hearing Aids HB 531/SB 572

 HB531 by Brannan requires coverage for children from birth through 21 years of age for hearing aids prescribed, fitted, and dispensed by a licensed audiologist.
 Minimum coverage is to be $3,500 per ear within a 24-month period.
-HB 531 was referred to the Health Market Reform Subcommittee; Appropriations Committee; and Health and Human Services Committees.
-SB 572 by Baxley passed the Senate Banking and Insurance back in week 2 and will be up in Senate Health Policy on April 1st.
-The bills final stop would be the Senate Appropriations Committees.
+HB531 was referred to the Health Market Reform Subcommittee; Appropriations Committee; and Health and Human Services Committees.
+SB572 by Baxley was on the agenda for Senate Banking and Insurance at their Monday March 18th meeting, where it passed and goes next to the Health Policy and Appropriations Committees.

 - MHP HB 307/SB 360